darqos/darqos/doc/types.md

         * Both of which could probably be solved
           * Am I trying to talk myself into writing this in Smalltalk?
             Srsly?
-* Smalltalk, Lillith, Oberon, LISP machines …
+* Smalltalk, Lilith, Oberon, LISP machines …
   * All had a unified language experience.
   * Unix immediately split that into shell and C: why?
 Historical accident?